Kevin Lesko (LBNL) and Keenan Thomas (UC Berkeley, LBNL)

-Extremely rare-search experiments such as those aiming for the direct detection of dark matter or neutrinoless double beta decay have extremely high requirements for radiopurity within the materials used to construct detectors.
-There are uranium, thorium, and potassium and other radioisotopes in virtually all materials at trace levels that experiments such as those situated at SURF (LUX/LZ, MAJORANA) must strictly measure and control to ensure the success of the experiment.
-The Berkeley Low Background Facility (BLBF) performs such ultralow measurements of radioactivity for a wide variety of projects and experiments to help validate candidate construction materials.
-We accomplishes this with the use of high purity germanium (HPGe) detectors situated in a specialized low background lab space at Lawrence Berkeley National Lab (LBNL) and with multiple even more sensitive systems located underground in the BHUC.
-Most of the measurements provided by the BLBF are conducted through HPGe gamma spectroscopy a fundamental tool within the physics community with far-reaching applications in numerous other fields.
+Rare-event search experiments such as those aiming for the direct detection of dark matter or neutrinoless double beta decay have extremely high requirements for radiopurity within the materials used to construct detectors.
+There are uranium, thorium, potassium and other radioisotopes in virtually all materials at trace levels that experiments such as those situated at SURF (LZ, MAJORANA) must strictly measure and control to ensure the success of the experiment.
+The counting facility at the BHUC performs such ultralow measurements of radioactivity for a wide variety of projects and experiments to help validate candidate construction materials and inform background models.
+We accomplish this with the use of high purity germanium (HPGe) detectors underground in the BHUC, which are fundamental tools within the physics community with far-reaching applications in numerous other fields.

 Example Student Project: Perhaps more important than the ICP-MS itself is the sample preparation required to achieve ultra-trace sensitivities required for low background experiments.
 The preparation of a sample for ICP-MS analysis requires great care.
 The sample must be tracked from its origin, through preparation and to the ICP-MS itself.
 Any step taken along the way could cause contamination of the sample and must be examined carefully.
 Sample preparation techniques for ICP-MS radiopurity measurements are constantly being researched and refined.
 The student would work to develop new sample preparation methods with applications to low background physics experiments.